24/7 Availability Call Today for a Free Consultation

 RI Property Crimes Defense Lawyer Tom Thomasian has years of experience representing people charged with the property crimes of breaking and entering, trespassing, or vandalism.
 Because of the serious consequences associated with these property crimes, only a skilled property crimes defense lawyer should be consulted.
 If you are charged with breaking and entering, you could be looking at up to 10 years in prison, serious fines, and restitution.
 If you are charged with trespass or vandalism, you could be looking at up to 1 year in prison, fines, community service, and restitution.

 When your freedom is at risk, do not waste precious time and money consulting an attorney who is not well versed in criminal law property crimes defense.
-Attorney Thomasian has plenty of past successes defending individuals just like you.
-He represents clients throughout Providence, Washington County and Kent County, RI.
+Attorney Thomasian and his team has plenty of past successes defending individuals just like you.
+The firm represents clients throughout Providence, Washington County and Kent County, RI.